El Rostro de Analía

-El Rostro de Analía ([el ˈrostɾo ðe anaˈli.a]; The Face of Analía) is a Spanish-language telenovela produced by the American-based television network NBC.
-It stars Elizabeth Gutiérrez, Martin Karpan, Maritza Rodríguez and Gabriel Porras, with the special appearance of Gaby Espino.
+El Rostro de Analía ([el ˈrostɾo ðe anaˈli.a]; The Face of Analía) is a Spanish-language telenovela produced by the American-based television network Telemundo.
+It stars Elizabeth Gutiérrez, Martín Karpan, Maritza Rodríguez and Gabriel Porras, with the special appearance of Gaby Espino.
 Written by Venezuelan writer Humberto "Kiko" Olivieri, the story is loosely based on María, María which starred Alba Roversi and Mexican soap star Arturo Peniche in Venezuela, and was also written by Olivieri.
 The novela is directed by David Posada and Danny Gaviria; with Jairo Arcila as General Producer and Aurelio Valcárcel Carroll as Executive Producer.
-Although the novela was set in Los Angeles, NBC filmed the serial in Miami, Fl.
+Although the novela was set in Los Angeles, Telemundo filmed the serial in Miami, Fl.
 Through editing it was made to appear as Los Angeles.
-The network debuted it on October 20, 2008 at the 9 pm (8 pm central) timeslot.
+The network debuted it on October 20, 2008, at the 9 pm (8 pm central) timeslot.
 NBC added English subtitles as closed captions on CC3 starting in March.

 Elizabeth Gutiérrez plays both Mariana and Analía, being the protagonist.
-The male lead is portrayed by Martin Karpan, while the antagonists include Maritza Rodríguez, Gabriel Porras and Zully Montero.
-Other major characters are brought to life by Karla Monroig, Daniel Lugo, Ximena Duque, Pedro Moreno and Alejandro Chaban.
+The male lead is portrayed by Martín Karpan, while the antagonists include Maritza Rodríguez, Gabriel Porras and Zully Montero.
+Other major characters are brought to life by Karla Monroig, Daniel Lugo, José Guillermo Cortines, Ximena Duque, Pedro Moreno and Alejandro Chaban.
+Special participation takes Gaby Espino.